AdvancedBlockchainSolutions/xva-blockchain/README.md

-# xva-coins
+# xva-blockchain
 This is the code repository where we manage our software.
-We will start providing code after our pre-ICO in November/December 2017.
 For more information see http://www.cva-blockchain.org/.